-The accounting policies that we follow are set forth in Note 3 - Significant Accounting Policies of the Notes to Consolidated Financial Statements in our Annual Report and our Current Report on Form 8-K filed with the SEC on May 23, 2016.
-There were no significant updates or revisions to our policies during the nine months ended September 30, 2016, except as noted below.
+The accounting policies that we follow are set forth in Note 3 - Significant Accounting Policies of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K. There were no significant updates or revisions to our policies during the nine months ended September 30, 2016, except as noted below.